patdryburgh/hitchens/README.md

 ### Font

 I spent a good amount of time trying to identify the font used on the front cover of the trade paperback version of Arguably.
 Unfortunately, I failed to accurately identify the exact font used.
+If you happen to know what font is used on the book cover, I would appreciate you [letting me know](mailto:hello@patdryburgh.com) :)

 The theme includes a version of [EB Garamond](https://fonts.google.com/specimen/EB+Garamond), designed by Georg Duffner and Octavio Pardo.
 It's the closest alternative I could come up with that included an open license to include with the theme.